solidcoredata/scd/design/GeneralDesign.md

 ## Next

  * [ ] Create the client components of a SPA:
    - [ ] Client router.
-Use `history.pushState`, state/page should be encoded in query segment of URL.
+Use URL Hash section.
+Do not use history API, enables links to just be links.
    - [ ] Encode client state outside of a widget.
    - [ ] Data cache.
    - [ ] Basic navigation frame.